manonlebihan/ft_printf/README.md

 The goal of this project was to code a printf function in C.

 ## Installation
+To use this project, you need to have a C compiler installed on your computer as well as git.
 To install this, you need to to clone the repository, then go into the folder and type the command `make`.

 ## How to use